tanishpvt/Automaticattendancesystem/README.md

 5	If the proposed system is failed due to any reason one can switch to manual mode.
 6	The proposed system can generate monthly attendance files.

+3.5 Conclusion and Result

+•	We created this system to save time.<br/>
+•	Reduce the false attendance in the classroom.<br/>
+•	Supports manual mode through .